European jackal: Central Europe

 Golden jackals are listed as a protected species in Slovenia, where they were first spotted in 1952 and have also established permanent territories there.
 In 2005, a probably vagrant female was accidentally shot near Gornji Grad in the Upper Savinja Valley, Northern Slovenia.
 In 2009, two territorial groups of golden jackal were recorded in the Ljubljana Marsh area, Central Slovenia.
 It seems that the species continues to expand towards Central Europe.

 There have been records of a presence of golden jackals around Geneva in Switzerland since 2011; a camera trap photographed one in 2018.
 In 2019 the authorities of the Republic and Canton of Geneva revealed the first video footage of one in Switzerland.

 In Hungary, golden jackals had disappeared in the 1950s through hunting and habitat destruction, only to return in the late 1970s.
 The first breeding pairs being detected near the southern border in Transdanubia, then between the River Danube and Tisza.
 Golden jackals have since increased greatly in number year by year, with some estimates indicating that they now outnumber red foxes.
 The sighting of a jackal near the Austrian border in the summer of 2007 indicated that they have spread throughout the country.

 There have been repeated sightings of jackals in eastern Austria for a few decades.
 In 2007, the first reproduction was reported in the national park Neusiedler See – Seewinkel.
 It has since been seen in the western and southern parts of the country, in South Tyrol, Upper Austria, Carinthia and Styria.
 In 2019, it was spotted for the first time in eastern Tyrol.

 The presence of the animals in Germany has been confirmed since the very end of the 1990s.
 As of 2019, they have been sighted almost throughout the country.
 They are not thought to have been historically present in Germany before, according to experts warm winter weather may be contributing to their expansion into new territory.
 They have primarily been observed in nature parks.
-Despite the long presence in the country, jackals are not known to have formed territories, a pack or let alone breed in Germany.
-The closest known packs are in the Czech Republic and Austria, and it is quite possible vagrant animals are wandering hundreds of kilometres.
+The first recorded instance of golden jackals breeding in Germany was reported in 2021.

 A dead adult was found close to the road near Podolí (Uherské Hradiště District) in the Czech Republic, on 19 March 2006.

 The species' presence in Poland was confirmed in 2015 through a necropsy on a roadkilled male found in the northwest and camera trapping of two live specimens in the east.